jperon/lyluatex/lyluatex.md

 then the \LaTeX\ compilation will stop with an error.
 If on the other hand
 \option{showfailed} is set to `true` only a warning is issued and a box with an informative text is typeset into the resulting document.

-## Font Handling

-\lyOption{pass-fonts}{false}
-Use the text document's fonts in the LilyPond score.

-\lyOption{current-font-as-main}{true}
-Use the font family *currently* used for typesetting as LilyPond's main font if \option{pass-fonts=false}.

-The choice of fonts is arguably the most obvious factor in the appearance of any document, be it text or music.
-In text documents with interspersed scores the text fonts should be consistent between text and music sections. \lyluatex\ can handle this automatically by passing the used text fonts to LilyPond, so the user doesn't have to worry about keeping the scores' fonts in sync with the text document.

-The following steps are taken when \option{pass-fonts} is `true`:
-Before generating any score \lyluatex\ retrieves the currently defined fonts for
-\cmd{rmfamily}, \cmd{sffamily}, and \cmd{ttfamily}, as well as the font that is currently in use for typesetting.
-By default the *current* font is used as the roman font in LilyPond, while `sans` and `mono` fonts are passed to their corresponding families.
-This ensures that the score's main font is consistent with the surrounding text.
-However, this behaviour may not be desirable because it effectively removes the roman font from the LilyPond score, and it may make the *scores* look inconsistent with each other.
-Therefore \lyluatex\ can also just pass the three font families to their LilyPond counterparts by setting
-\option{current-font-as-main} to `false`.

-If fonts are explicitly defined in a \cmd{paper \{\}} block in the LilyPond input this takes precedence over the automatically transferred fonts.

-\lyIssue{Note:} So far only the main *font family* is used by LilyPond, but it is intended to add support for OpenType features in the future.

-\lyIssue{Note:} LilyPond handles font selection differently from \LuaTeX and can only look up fonts that are installed as system fonts.
-For any font that is installed in the `texmf` tree LilyPond will use an arbitrary fallback font.
-Therefore \option{pass-fonts} defaults to `false`.
-However, it doesn't matter whether the fonts are selected by their family or file names.

 # Cooperations